txv428/Xylophone-13/README.md

 ## App Description ##
-  * Created a Xylophone music App using AVFoundation library.
+  * Created a Xylophone music App using AVFoundation library, works in landscape orientation as well.
   * Clone with the URL to see the app or else download all the files and run in the xcode.